jurek1oo/RaspberryPiJavaDemo/README.txt

 Using maven, you will compile, build executable jar, deploy and start the project on Raspberry pi.

 You can use your prefered IDE or any text editor.
 To compile and upload software to Pi, use maven.

-From a terminal command line: mvn install.
+From the terminal command line: mvn install.

 Read on priject Wiki (https://github.com/jurek1oo/RaspberryPiJavaDemo/wiki), if that is what you want to do.